TylerSterlingTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/SrWMEEq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After reloading IIS, this process was followed: Sites --> Default --> osTicket.
-On the right of the picture, Browse *:80 was selected.
+On the right of the picture, Browse *:80 was selected, leading to the osTicket Installer.
 </p>
 <br />